 What is Liposuction?

-Liposuction, sometimes referred to as “lipo” by patients, is the most commonly performed cosmetic procedure in the United States and in the Greater Philadelphia area.
+Liposuction, sometimes referred to as “lipo” by patients, is the most common cosmetic procedure in the United States and in the Greater Philadelphia area.
 Although it is often a common procedure for females, male liposuction is becoming an increasingly popular procedure, especially in our image-driven society.

 Liposuction for men is most commonly performed on the chest, flanks, abdomen, neck and chin.
 It can also treat the following: